openbsd/xenocara/lib/mesa/docs/gallium/tgsi.rst

 .. opcode:: TXB - Texture Lookup With Bias

-  for cube map array textures and shadow cube maps, the bias value cannot be passed in src0.w, and TXB2 must be used instead.
+  for cube map array textures and shadow cube maps, the bias value cannot be passed in *src0.w*, and TXB2 must be used instead.

-  if the target is a shadow texture, the reference value is always in src.z (this prevents shadow 3d and shadow 2d arrays from using this instruction, but this is not needed).
+  if the target is a shadow texture, the reference value is always in *src.z* (this prevents shadow 3d and shadow 2d arrays from using this instruction, but this is not needed).

 .. math::